 The annual challenge brings together thousands of preteens who submit a short video explaining their solution to an everyday problem.
-Ten of these lucky prodigies are chosen as finalists based on their “passion for science, spirit of innovation and ingenuity, and effective communication skills” as the official website describes.
-Just three years ago Laalitya Acharya was a finalist in the contest herself.
+Ten of these lucky prodigies are chosen as finalists based on their “passion for science, spirit of innovation and ingenuity, and effective communication skills,” as the official website describes.
+Just three years prior Laalitya was a finalist in the contest herself.

-Although she did not win, Laalitya went on to add features to her invention that would increase its capacity for energy generation.
+Although she did not win, Laalitya proceeded to add features to her invention that would increase its capacity for energy generation.
 She brought the project to the International Science and Engineering fair and worked with local engineers to incorporate it in her community of Mason, Ohio.

-Laalitya and Laasya grew up in a family with S.T.E.M at the center.
+Laalitya and Laasya grew up in a family with S.T.E.M. (science, technology, engineering, math) at the center.
 With an engineer father and a mother with a passion for science, the Archarya girls quickly learned that any problem could be solved with the right amount of innovative thinking.

 “It’s just the culture we’ve been raised in,” Laalitya explains.
 “We’re the people who say, ‘Oh, I don’t have a hammer.
 Let me grab something else I can use as a hammer.’”

-For extracurricular activities they excelled through years of competitive and non-competitive science fairs.
-Starting with the potato clock and working their way up to more complex, life altering experiments.
+Both excelled through years of competitive and non-competitive science fairs, starting with the potato clock and working their way up to more complex, life-altering experiments.

 Laalitya found her inspiration on the other side of the world when a family trip to India revealed to her the harsh realities of energy poverty.
-It became clear to her that not only is there an issue with non-renewable energy but that there is stark inequality in energy distribution.
+It became clear to her that in addition to there being an issue with non-renewable energy, there is also stark inequality in energy distribution.

-“Obviously girls in S.T.E.M is a very important topic to us, but also just girls supporting other girls.”
-Laasya says as she highlights the importance of female representation.
-“These girls, they feel like if there’s somebody else doing, they have that sort of support system coming from them to.”
+“Obviously girls in STEM is a very important topic to us, but also just girls supporting other girls,” Laasya says as she highlights the importance of female representation.
+“These girls, they feel like if there’s somebody else doing, they have that sort of support system coming from them too.”

-No amount of obstacles have managed to stand in the way of Laasya and Laalitya including the obstacles of COVID-19.
-Laasya will still get a chance to present her project in the final event of the 3M Young Scientist contest which will now take place in a virtual format in October.
-Meanwhile, Laalitya is making college plans intending to major in biomedical engineering.
+No amount of obstacles have managed to stand in the way of Laasya and Laalitya, including COVID-19.
+Laasya got a chance to present her project in the final event of the 3M Young Scientist contest, which took place in a virtual format in October 2020.
+Meanwhile, Laalitya is making college plans and intends to major in biomedical engineering.
 She hopes the biomedical field will allow her to combine her passion for engineering with “the directness of helping people through medicine.”

-With a shared passion for research and history of accomplishments, the Acharya sisters have paved their way for a promising scientific future.
-Each of them are probably best described in the same four words Laalitya displays proudly on her homepage.
-Student.
+With a shared passion for research and a history of notable accomplishments, the Acharya sisters have paved their way for a promising scientific future.
+Each of them is probably best described in the same four words Laalitya displays proudly on her homepage – Student.
 Innovator.
 World changer.